Facts of the Trip

 Luxury accommodation in lodges is expensive, and basic tea houses are cheaper.

-There will be extra costs for equipment, communications such as Wi-Fi, extra days on the trip, and unavoidable expenses such as emergency rescue and helicopter flights.
+Equipment, communications, such as Wi-Fi, extra days on the trip, and unavoidable expenses, such as emergency rescue and helicopter flights, will incur extra costs.

 The best time to trek Everest Base Camp is during the pre-monsoon (spring) and post-monsoon (autumn) seasons.
 The weather is generally clear in spring (March to May), and the temperature is moderate, making it ideal for trekking.
 The rhododendron forests come to life with vibrant blooms, adding a splash of color to the landscape.